-The 25th Annual Alliance for Children's Rights dinner took place at the Beverly Hilton on Thursday night, where Alliance President and CEO Janice Spire was honored with the National Champion for Children Award.
+The 25th annual Alliance for Children's Rights dinner took place at the Beverly Hilton on Thursday night, where Alliance president and CEO Janis Spire was honored with the National Champion for Children Award.

 "The blood of our show is actually drawn from real-life circumstances of generations of family members.
 So it made sense for us to be here tonight," Moore told audience members.

-"Like our show, families that we are honoring today, make constant sacrifices for the love of their children and they're fortunate to have support from the alliance," Metz added.
+"Like our show, families that we are honoring today make constant sacrifices for the love of their children, and they're fortunate to have support from the Alliance," added Metz.

-Also honored at the event was Austin Beutner, founder and chairman of Vision to Learn, which operates mobile clinics to provide free eyeglasses to children facing poverty, who was given the Francis M. Wheat Community Service Award.
-While accepting his award, Beutner paid his respects to Spire for being the heart and soul of the alliance: "You're an inspiration to me and to many people in this room."
+Also honored at the event was Austin Beutner, founder and chairman of Vision to Learn, which operates mobile clinics to provide free eyeglasses to children facing poverty.
+He was given the Francis M. Wheat Community Service Award.
+While accepting his award, Beutner paid his respects to Spire for being the heart and soul of the Alliance: "You're an inspiration to me and to many people in this room."

 The gala raised $1.5 million.